Labaro7/TFG/README.md

 ## 📄 Description

-Web-based system to manage the logic of a hospitality business (restaurant, bar, pub, etc).
+Web-based system to manage a business.
+It is mainly focused on hospitality businesses (restaurant, bar, pub, etc).

 This is my Final Degree Project (TFG in Spanish).